Acorn Hollow Bantams

 This illustration demonstrates how Wyandotte type relates to a circle

-My next decision however was important and it would prove to be difficult.
-My facilities are not large enough for me to properly raise more than two varieties in addition to my bantam ducks.
+My next decision, however, was important and it would prove to be difficult.
+My facilities at the time were not large enough for me to properly raise more than two varieties in addition to my bantam ducks.
 I would have to choose among the 18 or so color varieties that the breed has to offer.
 I raised Blacks for several years and then took up Partridge for a few years.
 I wanted to raise Buffs in the worst way as I love the color but I could not find any with which to work.
-Meanwhile I had Whites and loved them.
+Meanwhile, I tried Whites and loved them.
 I finally did locate some Buffs and a serious breeding project was begun.
 It soon became apparent that they needed so much work that I would need to raise 75-100+ every year for a number of years if I was going to make any progress.
-That meant that the Whites would have to go while I concentrated on the Buffs exclusively.
-After thirteen years, the Buffs are beginning to be what I had hoped for.
+That meant that the Whites and Blacks would have to go while I concentrated on the Buffs exclusively.
+After fifteen years, the Buffs were beginning to be what I had hoped for.
 In 2006, I began raising the Whites again.
+In 2013, I again had two nice matings of Blacks thanks to good friends Jack Westcott and Jeff and Michelle Schmalifeld.
 So, that is my story.
 The affinity one has with a particular type and/or color is truly a personal thing.
 Take the time to do some exploring and you too will find the perfect breed (or two) for you.
+There are many wonderful breeds of chickens out there.
+Take the time to find the right one(s) for you and your enjoyment in raising them will be magnified.

 Champ Buff Wyandotte Bantam at 2008 Eastern Nation